bilalmohammed261/Digital-Timer-App/README.md

 In this project, let's build a **Digital Timer App** by applying the concepts we have learned till now.
+Check at https://btimer.ccbp.tech

 ### Refer to the image below: